Sky Max and Sky Showcase on NOW: Your questions answeredAug 5 | 1 min read

 Able to transform his body and face physically to reflect every situation the alien finds himself in, the actor manages to make Harry believable and lovable – even when he’s considering the possible extermination of the human race.

 2. The cast of characters in Patience, Washington

 Tudyk isn’t the only gem in Resident Alien.
 Harry’s first human friends are health worker Asta Twelvetrees, played by Sara Tomko (Once Upon A Time, Sneaky Pete) and bartender D’Arcy Bloom, played by a scene-stealing Alice Wetterlund (Silicon Valley).

 Wetterlund’s sardonic and dark-humoured D’Arcy is a joy, who viewers will fall in love with from the opening episode as she pours out the whiskeys and dishes out the one-liners.

 And things can get even more exciting later in the season with the arrival of Terminator icon Linda Hamilton, playing bad-ass General McCallister, who provides a potential threat to Harry’s future in the town.

 We’ve all seen fish-out-water comedies.
 We’ve all seen shows about aliens.
 And we’ve also all watched small town dramas.
 But Resident Alien blends the trio together into a totally original mix that also throws in some intriguing questions about humanity – and whether we’re worth saving!

 Exec-produced by Chris Sheridan, a veteran from the Family Guy team, the show nails the humour of Harry’s struggling to assimilate with the locals.

 But the series also strikes a balance of drama and heart with the weird and wonderful locals of Patience sweeping up Harry into their lives.

-Watch the Resident Alien Box Set from January 28 on Sky One with the NOW TV Entertainment Pass.
+Watch the Resident Alien Box Set from January 28 on Sky One with the NOW Entertainment Membership .